Family Additions - Work in Steel

 included an under the hood oil and fluid check, fan and alternator

-belt checks and a cleaning of all windows, outside mirrors and head
+belt checks and a thorough cleaning of all windows, outside mirrors and head

 and tail lights (My have the times changed!!).